 And we can’t answer these questions without first understanding our underlying assumptions about success in life.
 What is succeeding in life?
 Should we define it against a list of material possessions and the monthly pay check?

 We should also re-examine our underlying assumption that what has worked over the last two generations will continue to work in the future.
 My generation grew up in a rapidly developing Singapore.
 We were told to study hard, do well in school, go to university, and get a good job.
 If you landed a job in a MNC, you have got it made.
 Yet, many of these dreams were shattered when the MNCs relocated to lower cost countries.
 What do we know about the future of our country?
 Of our economy, of our children?
 Should we continue to shape our children into the moulds that worked generations ago?

 Empirical evidence also casts doubts about the importance of going to an elite school.
 There are people who are top in their fields who do not come from these elite schools.
 There are also many that go to these elite schools that do not do well in life.

 In the larger scheme of things, the PSLE is an exam for getting our children into the secondary school.
 That’s about it.
 It does not guarantee happiness or success in life.
 It may even be totally irrelevant.
-It is ridiculous to think that our children’s fates are sealed over this 4 day event.
+Our children’s fates are not sealed over this 4 day event.
 Having a child who thinks that life is not worth living over PSLE result is the saddest things in life.
 Our children deserve more than that and we should let them find their own way in this ever changing world.